-Beginning at the most easterly corner of Lot 138, as said lot is shown and so designated on that certain map of Tract No.5481 filed in Book 215, Pages 11 through 22 of Miscellaneous Maps, Official Records of said County; thence along the southwesterly extension of the southeasterly line of said lot 60.00 feet to a line parallel with the southwesterly line of said lot; thence northwesterly 50 feet to the southwesterly extension of the northwesterly line of said lot; thence northeasterly 60.00 feet to the most northerly corner of said lot; thence southeasterly along the southwesterly line of said lot to the point to beginning.
+Beginning at the most northerly corner of Lot 45, as said lot is shown and so designated on that certain map of Tract No. 4677 filed in Book 168, Pages 14 through 18 of Official Records of said County; thence along the northeasterly extension of the northwesterly line of said lot 60.00 feet, more or less, to the pierhead line as said pierhead line is described in Resolution No. 5908, passed and adopted August 1, 1988 by the City Council of said City; thence southeasterly along said pierhead line to the northeasterly extension of the southeasterly line of said lot; thence along said extension 60.00 feet, more or less, to the most easterly corner of said lot; thence northwesterly along the northeasterly line of said lot to the point of beginning.